 We encourage you to add multiple photos that show different individuals, parts, angles, or behaviors of the species as well as photos illustrating different individuals seen while you are out birding.
 However, multiple images should illustrate differences and not be nearly identical frames from the same burst of shots.

-In the checklist view, images will sort in the order in which they finish uploading.
-If multiple images are selected or dropped in at one time, they may finish uploading in a different order depending on the file size.
+In the checklist view, images will sort in the order in which they initialize and start uploading.
+If multiple images are selected or dropped in at one time, they may start uploading in a different order depending on the file size.
 If the order of images in your checklist is important to you, make sure that they finish uploading before adding more.

 Watermarks and other text